sswietoniowski/learning-aspnetcore-mvc-users-and-logins/README.md

 - to login in as a cumstomer you have to use username "jdoe" and password "P@ssw0rd".

 More information about authentication/authorization in ASP.NET Core MVC can be found here: [ASP.NET Core Authentication and Authorization Tutorials](https://youtube.com/playlist?list=PLOeFnOV9YBa4yaz-uIi5T4ZW3QQGHJQXi).

+If you would need some random hash, check out [this](https://onlinehashtools.com/generate-random-sha256-hash) website.